Installing on FreeBSD

 While the FreeBSD ports system will get you the latest stable release quickly and easily, it can also help you track the unstable Git version, too.

 To do this, install xastir with all the options you want according to the instructions under "Install the port" above.
 Since the ports system will download and install all the packages xastir depends on, and will do so by installing full development packages with headers and libraries, this will get you the full development environment you need to build the Git version of xastir, too.
+This is the easiest way to make sure you have all the other packages that Xastir needs.

 After doing that, deinstall the xastir port: